TomLXXVI/python-hvac/README.md

 `PanelRadiator` is for panel radiators and class `RadiantFloorPanel` is for floor heating panels.
 Both classes can be used for design and analysis.

-**control**<br>
-This subpackage implements different types of controllers: on/off, PID, and PWM.
-Together with class `VariableTemperatureZone` in subpackage `cooling_load_calc`, these controller classes can be used to simulate a zone with a temperature controlled heating/cooling system.
-Script `example_02.py` in `docs/examples/heating_load_calc` shows an example with an on/off controller.

 **kitchen_ventilation**<br>
 This subpackage implements the detailed calculation method according to European standard EN 16282-1:2017 *Equipment for commercial kitchens - Components for